ONLYOFFICE/onlyoffice-redmine/README.md

 | Convert: Save     | View files, Manage files |
 | Convert: Download | View files               |

-### Issue
+### Issues

 <details>
-  <summary>Show issue page</summary>
+  <summary>Show Issue page</summary>

 ![Issue page](docs/images/issue-page.png)

 </details>

-On the issue page, the user can open the attachment to view, edit, or convert it.
+On the Issue page, users can open the attachment to view, edit, or convert it.
 The options displayed in the interface may vary depending on the user's permissions.

 | Option            | Permissions                  |
 | ----------------- | ---------------------------- |